GetPageSpeed/nginx-extras-docs/docs/modules/zip.md

 To unzip files on the fly, check out [nginx-unzip-module](https://github.com/youzee/nginx-unzip-module).

+## Usage

+The module is activated when the original response (presumably from an upstream) includes the following HTTP header:

+    X-Archive-Files: zip

+It then scans the response body for a list of files.
+The syntax is a space-separated list of the file checksum (CRC-32), size (in bytes), location (properly URL-encoded), and file name.
+One file per line.
+The file location corresponds to a location in your nginx.conf; the file can be on disk, from an upstream, or from another module.
+The file name can include a directory path, and is what will be extracted from the ZIP file.
+Example:

+    1034ab38 428    /foo.txt   My Document1.txt
+    83e8110b 100339 /bar.txt   My Other Document1.txt
+    0        0      @directory My empty directory

+Files are retrieved and encoded in order.
+If a file cannot be found or the file request returns any sort of error, the download is aborted.

+The CRC-32 is optional.
+Put "-" if you don't know the CRC-32; note that in this case mod_zip will disable support for the `Range` header.

+A special URL marker `@directory` can be used to declare a directory entry within an archive.
+This is very convenient when you have to package a tree of files, including some empty directories.
+As they have to be declared explicitly.

+If you want mod_zip to include some HTTP headers of the original request, in the sub-requests that fetch content of files, then pass the list of their names in the following HTTP header:

+    X-Archive-Pass-Headers: <header-name>[:<header-name>]*

+## Re-encoding filenames

+To re-encode the filenames as UTF-8, add the following header to the upstream
+response:

+    X-Archive-Charset: [original charset name]

+The original charset name should be something that iconv understands.
+(This feature only works if iconv is present.)

+If you set original charset as `native`:

+    X-Archive-Charset: native;

+filenames from the file list are treated as already in the system native charset.
+Consequently, the ZIP general purpose flag (bit 11) that indicates UTF-8 encoded names will not be set, and archivers will know it's a native charset.

+Sometimes there is problem converting UTF-8 names to native(CP866) charset that causes popular archivers to fail to recognize them.
+And at the same time you want data not to be lost so that smart archivers can use Unicode Path extra field.
+You can provide you own, adapted representation of filename in native charset along with original UTF-8 name in one string.
+You just need to add following header:

+    X-Archive-Name-Sep: [separator];

+So your file list should look like:

+    <CRC-32> <size> <path> <native-filename><separator><utf8-filename>
+    ...

+then filename field will contatin `native-filename` and Unicode Path extra field will contain `utf8-filename`.

 ## Tips

 1. Add a header "Content-Disposition: attachment; filename=foobar.zip" in the